matiaz/ios-labs-2025/1-swiftui-ui-frameworks/README.md

 ## Demo Project Proposal: "ModernUI Explorer"

+### 📹 Demo Video
+See the implemented demo in action: [swiftui and frameworks demo.mov](swiftui%20and%20frameworks%20demo.mov)

 A comprehensive SwiftUI demo app that showcases all the new WWDC 2025 features:

 ### Core Features: